qxuken/gbp/README.md

 After first launch, the application requires seed data to be provided.
 Visit `/dump` endpoint to upload the initial data dump.
 This step is required only once and provides the necessary game data (characters, weapons, artifacts, etc.).

-The latest seed data can be found at [gbp.qxuken.dev](https://gbp.qxuken.dev).
+The latest seed data can be found in the release section or at [gbp.qxuken.dev](https://gbp.qxuken.dev).

 ### Production